comitanigiacomo/adventOfCode24/README.md

 The repository contains:

-- A folder for each day with my Python solution.
+- A folder for each day with my `Python` solution.
-- A progress.json file at the root that tracks my progress.
+- A `progress.json` file at the root that tracks my progress.
-- A script to automatically update the progress table in the README.
+- A script to automatically update the progress table in the `README`.

 ### Progress Overview 📈
 Below is a summary of my progress through Advent of Code 2024.